dalpengholic/eficode-assignment-weatherapp-ansible/README.md

 $ ansible-playbook prepare-run.yml -u ubuntu --private-key /home/youruser/Downloads/yourkey.pem
 ```

+7. Open your browser and type the instance's dns or ip address to see the result

 ## How I understand this assignment
 - General purpose
 This assignment is designed to measure candidates' knowledge and implementation skillsregarding the general Continuos Integration and Continuous Deployment(CI/CD) as well as Infrastructure as Code(IaC).